garykac/woven/docs/rules.md

 ### Tapestry Cards

-To cast a spell, you need to build a Tapestry using the double-sided Tapestry Cards.
+Tapestry cards are used to build the patterns required to cast spells.

 <img src="../img/placement1a.png" height="200">